cudmore/cudmore.github.io/_posts/2019-12-14-Installing-uv4l-on-raspian-buster.md

 uv4l --driver raspicam --auto-video_nr --encoding h264 --width 1280 --height 720 --enable-server on
 ```

-And then view the stream in a browser with (pleae note your IP address might be different)
+And then view the stream in a browser with (please note your IP address might be different)

 ```
 http://192.168.1.9:8080/stream